Visiting Manchester? Don’t miss these incredible spots.

 - Manchester Central Public Library right in the center of town: St Peter’s Square, map

-2. Castlefield urban Heritage Park
+2. Castlefield Urban Heritage Park

 Duke St & Beaufort St, map

-Take a stroll in the Castlefield area to see the site and recreated gate of an ancient Roman fort.
+Stroll through the Castlefield area to see the site and recreated gate of an ancient Roman fort.
 Walk along the canals, look for beautiful bridges, and admire the restored Victorian homes.

-3. Black Cab Tours →
+3. Black Cab Tours

 4. Salford Lads Club